WispKit/Wisp/Documentation/WispConfiguration.md

 )
 ```

-From v1.6.0, this API is deprecated and will be removed in future releases.
+This API is deprecated and will be removed in future releases.
 When using deprecated APIs, you will see a compiler warning:

 ``` swift